 Other deal breakers may include being overlooked, being too near to the neighbours' house, too many barking dogs, lack of privacy, being too far away from other houses (Distances are difficult to gauge at times), low ceilings (especially relevant when garages have been converted for example), too much of a modernisation being required, potential future costs of urbanisation by the local council or being too far away from the city or the airport (Or even too close to the airport!).

 Let us know what your deal breaker is.
-Feel free to fill out the form below to take your first step with us by letting us know your must haves and would likes.
-You won’t regret it.
+Fill out the form below to take your first step with us by letting us know your must haves, would likes and "just nos".
+You won't regret it.